Cheng-Lin-Li/Cheng-Lin-Li.github.io/_posts/2018-3-29-AI_MachineLearning_DeepLearning.md

 Two categories to aggregate machine learning algorithms:

-Deductive learning: From Generalized rules to lead to correct knowledge.
+1. Deductive learning: From Generalized rules to lead to correct knowledge.
     Pros:
         1. Logical inference generates entailed statements.
         2. Probabilistic reasoning can lead to updated belief states.
     Cons:
         1. We often have insufficient knowledge for inference.
-    Methods: Traditional or Statistics algorithms.
-For example:
-        1. First order logic
-        2. Bayesian theory.

-Inductive learning: From examples or activities to lead to generalized rules.
+2. Inductive learning: From examples or activities to lead to generalized rules.
 It may arrive at incorrect conclusions.
     Pros:
         1. The learning can be better than not trying to learn at all.
     Cons:
         1. Local optimals rather than global optimal.
         2. Overfitting issues.

-    Methods:
-        1. Artificial Neural Network
+If you want to split machine learning into three types types of learning, that will be supervised learning, unsupervised learning, and reinforcement learning.

+1. Supervised Learning: Algorithms find a solution based on labeled sample data.

+    All regression tasks and most of classifications rely on labeled data to feed into algorithms.
+For example, machine can classify cat, dog, car, ... from an image after trained by thousands of labeled images.

+2. Unsupervised Learning: Algorithms give an answer based on unlabeled data.

+    How algorithm can learn knowledge from "unlabeled" data?
+Basically this kind of algorithms perform classification tasks which clusters data into different sets(or groups) based on "distance" of features from each data.
+Clustering and Dimensionality reduction algorithms rely on unsupervised learning.

+    Is unsupervised learning useful?
+Of course it is.
+For instance, you search from google by some key words to get tones of websites is based on unsupervised learning algorithm.

+3. Reinforcement Learning: Algorithms based on long-term rewards to learn the rules/answers.

+    You may not know reinforcement learning approach, but you definitely heart about AlphGo beats human champaign in 2017.
+Yes, it is reinforcement learning explore new approaches to play games.

+    Given reward functions and the environment’s states, the agent will choose the action to maximize rewards or explore new possibilities.

 ### Deep Learning
 Deep learning is a subset of machine learning.

 Deep learning focus on multiple (deep) layer of Artificial Neural Network(ANN) with different combinations.
+This kind of algorithms dominate computer vision, sound recognition, machine translations...etc.

+Scientists construct different architectures of connections between different activation functions (to simulate the behavior of neurons) which actually project data from original question space to a new solution space to solve it (find the answer).

+These algorithm split all inputs (image, voice, text) into high dimensional matrix of numbers to compute them.
+Those matrix operations will take a lot of time and computing powers on CPU.
+Because the powerful graphics processing unit (GPU) was developed in recently years, it helps deep learning to be practicable and reveal the power of these algorithms.

+The research competition in this area is not only related to algorithm design but also computing power.
+You don't want to wait for 1 weeks to see the result of experiments.
+That's why GPU card (or high-end graphic card) is very important for machine learning researchers today.

+I don't have a GPU card, how can I do for deep learning research?
+The good news is Google provides a free (so far) GPU developing enviroment call [Google Colaboratory] for you with some limitations.
+You may [click here to try it](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true) or [click here for more detail](https://research.google.com/colaboratory/faq.html#browsers).

+#### Revised on April, 1, 2018 for machine learning and deep learning.

 ### Reference:
 1. Stuart Russel, Peter Norvig, Artificial Intelligence - A Mordern Approach, Third Edition.